Skip to main contentSkip to navigation

 A foreign or unassigned state is a protective firmware lockdown triggered when the controller detects an RIS epoch or signature on the drives that does not match its own NVRAM cache.
 The drives have not failed.
 The controller is refusing to assemble the array until a human confirms which metadata set is authoritative.

 Every time the array state changes (drive dropout, rebuild start, consistency check, transformation tick), Smart Array increments an internal epoch counter and writes it into the RIS of the active drives.
 If a drive drops offline due to a SAS expander timeout, backplane reset, or transient power event, the controller increments the epoch for the surviving members.
-When the dropped drive returns to the bus, its RIS carries a stale epoch.
-On the next POST, the controller detects the mismatch and halts to prevent silent parity corruption across desynchronized stripes.

 The data on the physical disks is usually completely intact.
 The controller is enforcing a safety interlock, not reporting a catastrophe.
 The danger is the prompt that the controller presents to resolve it.